How to Make Payment Policies for Childcare

 Obviously if you keep DHS subsidy kids, you can’t charge them for any of your days off.
 If they are on a weekly rate, you may get paid if they don’t miss too much, but other than that, you are at the mercy of DHS.
 Please don’t charge them.
 It’s illegal and I don’t want you to get in trouble.

 Taking care of your interests is the best way to have a long successful career.
 Be the best you you can be by taking care of these problems before they arise.
-You need to have a signed contract that lays these guidelines out for your families or you will always be chasing your tail.
+You need to have a signed contract that lays these payment policies out for your families or you will always be chasing your tail.
 Run your business with your head and you will have plenty of energy to give your heart to the kids.

 Click here for more information about writing contracts and policies.